onap/policy-parent/docs/development/devtools/smoke/acm-participants-smoke.rst

 .. literalinclude:: files/participant-kubernetes-application.yaml
    :language: yaml

+If the helm location is not '/usr/local/bin/helm' or the kubectl location is not '/usr/local/bin/kubectl', you have to update the file 'participant/participant-impl/participant-impl-kubernetes/src/main/java/org/onap/policy/clamp/acm/participant/kubernetes/helm/HelmClient.java'.

 2.3.3 Automation composition Runtime
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To start the automation composition runtime service, we need to execute the following maven command from the "runtime-acm" directory in the clamp repo.
 Automation composition runtime uses the config file "src/main/resources/application.yaml" by default.